Injured in a Target in Atlanta, GA? We Can Help

 - Maintain records of wages lost and time missed from work

 - Document how the injury has impacted your life and the lives of your family members

-With personal injury claims, you are entitled to recover damages such as:
+With personal injury claims from injuries sustained at Target, you are entitled to recover damages such as:

 - Past and future medical expenses